Savings Account Reviews

 Like some other online banking accounts have begun doing, Varo also allows customers to access their paycheck up to two days early (although the availability of this feature will depend on your employer’s payroll company).

 Other than that, I don’t really have a lot to say about direct deposit with Varo aside from what I’ve already noted regarding its role in earning the higher APY and utilizing automated savings options.
-Hopefully, if you do plan on using your account for direct deposit, the voided check provided may just come in handy.
+If you do plan on using your account for direct deposit, the voided check provided may just come in handy.

-Depositing cash
+Depositing Cash

 Another option for moving money into your Varo Bank account is to deposit cash.
 Again, since Varo doesn’t have any physical branches, depositing cash will mean paying a visit to a participating location — including select CVSs, Rite Aids, 7-Elevens, Walgreens, and Wal-Marts to name a few.
 This service is in partnership with the Green Dot Network.

-Zelle
+Zelle (No More)

 Varo Advance

 Features like Varo Advance are ones you hope to not have to use.
-Of course, if needed, this option could easily be better than some pricier alternatives.
+Of course, if needed, this option could be better than some pricier alternatives.
 On that note, I do think I prefer this pricing model to something like FloatMe, which charges a monthly fee instead.

 Final Thoughts on Varo Bank

-Since adding “Bank” to its name, Varo has continued to roll out new features (including support for Zelle) and options while expanding its product lineup.
+Since adding “Bank” to its name, Varo has continued to roll out new features and options while expanding its product lineup.
 In other words, they’re staying true to what their vision was when they chose to pursue the banking charter route several years ago.
 Personally, I think their efforts have paid off as the new Varo Bank has a lot to like now and even more to look forward to.
 Therefore, if you’re looking for a truly usable online bank, I think Varo is a solid choice.

 Yes.
 In 2020, Varo was granted a national banking charter and accounts are fully FDIC insured.